-The Company's gain in fair value on financial instruments is the result of the revaluation on the derivative component of compound financial instruments each reporting period.
-The Company uses the Black-Scholes valuation model to determine the fair value of derivate financial instruments each reporting period.
-Key inputs to the model are current share price, volatility and a risk-free rate.
-The significant decrease in the gain in fair value is due to the decline in the Company's share price during the period ended June 30, 2020.
+The Company's gain from change in fair value of financial instruments is the result of the revaluation of the derivative component of compound financial instruments each reporting period.
+The Company uses the Black-Scholes valuation model to determine the fair value of the derivate component of compound financial instruments each reporting period.
+Key inputs to the model are current share price, volatility, and a risk-free rate.
+The significant decrease in the gain from change in fair value of financial instruments over the prior periods is due to the devaluation of the liability, which resulted from the decline in the Company's share price during the nine months ended September 30, 2020.